-- The timeliness of project completion and the realization of the project's benefits; - The applicant's financial, legal, and technical capacity to implement the project;

-- The applicant's experience in administering similar grants and projects; - The soundness and thoroughness of the cost methodologies, assumptions, and estimates; - The thoroughness and quality of the project management documentation; - The timing and amount of the project's future noncommitted investments; - The adequacy of any completed engineering work to assess and manage/mitigate the proposed project's engineering and constructability risks; and - The sufficiency of system safety and security planning.
+- The timeliness of project completion and the realization of the project's benefits; - The applicant's financial, legal, and technical capacity to implement the project; - The applicant's experience in administering similar grants and projects; - The soundness and thoroughness of the cost methodologies, assumptions, and estimates; - The thoroughness and quality of the project management documentation; - The timing and amount of the project's future noncommitted investments; - The adequacy of any completed engineering work to assess and manage/mitigate the proposed project's engineering and constructability risks; and - The sufficiency of system safety and security planning.

-The project's benefits are intertwined with the successful project benefits of the Osage bridge project that has already been granted and will begin construction soon.
-The applicant has already secured many different grants from FRA in the rail area, including all different types of construction, PE-NEPA and for the state rail plan.
-All of the application and the current grant oversight are efforts on behalf of many areas of expertise in the Missouri Department of Transportation.
+The applicant has already secured many different grants from FRA in the rail area, including different types of construction, PE-NEPA and the state rail plan.
+All of the applications and the current grant oversight are efforts on behalf of many areas of expertise in the Missouri Department of Transportation.
 These areas include, but are not limited to, environmental, design, controller's office, transportation planning, governmental relations and multimodal operations.
 The key stakeholder/project driver in MoDOT is the railroad section.
 Each of these units also interfaces with Union Pacific and the actual contractor in order to solve problems and expedite solutions.

 The project is somewhat similar to the Shell Spur project and the Knob Noster siding extension, which was designed using part of the monies from the same Shell Spur grant.
 The Universal Crossover construction is expected to be similar to the Shell Spur siding.
 MoDOT was extensively involved in all areas of the siding project including design, pre-bid process and daily updates with the contractor.
-MoDOT has overseen those grants with efficiency and will also do the same on this project.
+MoDOT has overseen these grants with efficiency and will handle this one in the same manner.

-The overall project is one that is both appealing in the sense that both freight and passenger will benefit, and also in the sense that this project will benefit another project currently in the works, the Osage River bridge.
-The synergy and the cost savings that will be gained from doing two projects like this that are so intertwined cannot be underestimated.
+The overall project is one that is both appealing in the sense that both freight and passenger will benefit, and also in the sense that this project will benefit other projects currently in the works, such as the Osage River bridge and the Bonnots Mill crossover.
+The synergy and the cost savings that will be gained from doing three projects like this that are so intertwined cannot be underestimated.

-Union Pacific has been interested and supportive of this project from the beginning and is anxious to ensure that its security systems, track layout, signal design and operations are improved and benefitting from this system as well as the Amtrak trains that use the line as soon as possible.
+Union Pacific has been interested and supportive of this project from the start and is anxious to ensure that its security systems, track layout, signal design and operations are improved and benefit from this system as well as the Amtrak trains that use the line as soon as possible.